pythonanywhere/help_pages/articles/ASGIAPI.md

 Now you can use our experimental API to deploy your website.
-We'll use FastAPI as the example in this page, but the others are similar -- you'd just need to change the command provided when creating the site..
+We'll use FastAPI as the example in this page, but the others are similar -- you'd just need to change the command provided when creating the site, just as you would when using the `pa` command-line tool.

 ### Virtual environment